primetime43/CoD-Research/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the GPL-3.0 License.
 See the [LICENSE](./LICENSE) file for more information.